obinnaeye/quiz-generator/server/app/db/README.md

    replace `path-to-file` with your actual path to the seed.py file.

 3. The script will clear the database and populate it with default quizzes.

+4. Inserted quiz with their IDs can be accessed using mongoDB compass or mongoDB shell.

 ### CRUD Operations
 CRUD operations are implemented in `crud/` and can be imported and used throughout the application.
 For example: